 Like attorneys' fees, a request for reimbursement of attorneys' costs must be reasonable.
 Perreira v.
 Sec'y of Health & Human Servs., 27 Fed.
 Cl.
 29, 34 (Fed.
 Cl.
 1992).
-Petitioner requests a total of \$767.62 in attorneys' costs.
-This amount is comprised of photocopies, postage, the Court's filing fee, and a transcript of the onset hearing.
+Petitioner requests a total of \$638.24 in attorneys' costs.
+Fees App. at 31-32.
+This amount is comprised of acquiring medical records, the Court's filing fee, and postage.
 Petitioner has provided adequate documentation supporting these costs and they are reasonable in the undersigned's experience.